mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-03-24-jess-j-portrait.md

 image:
   feature: paperfaces-jess-j-lg.jpg
   thumb: paperfaces-jess-j-150.jpg
-tags: [portrait, illustration, paper by 53, sktchy]
+tags: [portrait, illustration, paper by 53, Sktchy]
 ---

 The mouth was such a struggle for me on this one --- I suppose that's what I get for working small.